MicrosoftDocs/azure-docs/articles/iot-edge/how-to-connect-downstream-iot-edge-device.md

 1. Select **Review + create** to go to the final step.
 1. Select **Create** to deploy to your device.

-#### Configure leaf device proxying
+#### Integrate Microsoft Defender for IoT with IoT Edge gateway

-You can enhance the connectivity between the agent, and the cloud by using leaf device proxying.
+Leaf devices can be used to integrate the Microsoft Defender for IoT's micro agent with the IoT Edge gateway using leaf device proxying.

-**To configure the enhanced integration with IoT Edge using leaf device proxying**:
+**to integrate Microsoft Defender for IoT with IoT Edge using leaf device proxying**:

 1. Sign in to the Azure portal.